Trend and Anomaly Detection

 Note

 Queries that use Trend and Anomaly Detection must be marked as Continuous to enable them to collect data.
-If the continuous query is stopped, trends and anomalies will not be detected.
+If a continuous query is stopped, trends and anomalies will not be detected.

 AI-Generated Queries

-For AI-generated queries, the process for enabling anomaly detection is almost identical to the above.
-Go to the Generate Query page, enter your query prompt, and select a model.
+For AI-generated queries, the process for enabling anomaly detection is very similar.
+Go to the Generate Query page, enter a query prompt, and select a model.
 To enable trend and anomaly detection, check the AI-Powered Trend and Anomaly Detection checkbox.
 Three new fields will appear (see above for descriptions).
 Complete the fields with your preferred settings, then press Generate Query.

 Note

-Queries that use trend and anomaly detection will be Continuous by default.
+Queries that use trend and anomaly detection will be set as Continuous by default.

-As with queries, you can enable trend and anomaly detection for widgets whether they are manually created or AI-generated.
+As with queries, you can enable trend and anomaly detection for charts whether they are manually created or AI-generated.

 • Number of Data Points to Analyze: The maximum number of data points for each property to store for analysis.
 For example, if you input 50, the AI assistant will look at the last 50 saved values when it scans for trends and anomalies.